 Vega Restaurant House of Wonders Cascais: Sofia, Pasang, Sandeep & Bipek, November 2019

 My favorite vegan restaurant and roofterrace in Cascais is House of Wonders, delicious vegetarian food

 Lovely new terrace Vega Restaurant & cafe House of Wonders Cascais

-Nearby: Set under 2 centuries-old trees there’s tiny restaurant Maritimo ‘s great terrace where you can eat fresh fish and salads.
+Set under 2 centuries-old trees there’s tiny restaurant Maritimo ‘s terrace where you can enjoy fresh fish and salads.

-Restaurant Maritimo Cascais & prawns with garlic: 15 euro 🙂
+Restaurant Maritimo Cascais & delicious prawns with garlic: 15 euro.

 The big square next to the restaurant is an ideal place to let the kids play.
 Portuguese family restaurant Maritimo (closed on Sunday).